Aadhaar: CAG Report on the functioning of the UIDAI

-In April 2022, the Comptroller and Auditor General of India published an audit reoport on the functioning of the UIDAI.
-The report contains observations and recommendations based on a performance audit - which included assessments of both the Enrolment and Update Ecosystems as well as the Authentication Ecosystems for the period 2014-15 to 2018-19.
-The press release lists the Summary of Performance, Significant Audit Findings and the recommendations.
+In April 2022, the Comptroller and Auditor General of India published an audit report on the functioning of the UIDAI.
+The report contains observations and recommendations based on a performance audit – which included assessments of both the Enrolment and Update Ecosystems as well as the Authentication Ecosystems for the period 2014–15 to 2018–19.
+The press release lists the Summary of Performance, Significant Audit Findings, and the recommendations.

 Drive to link Aadhaar with Voter ID card

-In 2022, the Election Commission started a drive to link Aadhaar card with voter ID card.
+In 2022, the Election Commission started a drive to link the Aadhaar card with the voter ID card.
 The Union Government claimed that this linking will be voluntary, but the bill passed in the parliament contradicts the claim.
 The rules issued by the Union Government mention that the only "sufficient cause" for a person to not link their Aadhaar Card with the Voter ID Card is if the person does not have one.
 The election officials cited 'orders from above' to pressure voters into linking these documents.

-The linkage of Aadhaar with Voter ID card has several concerns.
+The linkage of Aadhaar with Voter ID cards has several concerns.
 First, Aadhaar is not a proof of citizenship and such a linkage will not filter non-citizens.
-Another problem is the Unique Identification Authority of India in 2018 reported that Aadhaar based biometric authentication had a 12% error rate and linkage of voter ID with Aadhaar in Andhra and Telangana in 2015 lead to disenfranchisement of around 3 million voters leading to Supreme Court cancelling the linkage process.
-Yet another problem is that such a linkage would assign Aadhaar's demographic information to electoral database leading to misuse for profiling of voters, and India's lack of data protection laws makes it even worse.
+Another problem is the Unique Identification Authority of India in 2018 reported that Aadhaar-based biometric authentication had a 12% error rate and linkage of voter ID with Aadhaar in Andhra and Telangana in 2015 led to the disenfranchisement of around 30 lakhs (3 million) voters leading to Supreme Court cancelling the linkage process.
+Yet another problem is that such a linkage would assign Aadhaar's demographic information to an electoral database leading to misuse for profiling of voters, and India's lack of data protection laws makes it even worse.